libertine-fonts/libertine/Libertine-Design-Guidelines.md

 * **min/max. width** of round strokes, i.e. 35 EM for thinnest and 86 EM for boldest part of stroke.
 * **Spacing**.
 The white space of the counter affects tracking.
 This is because the white space  between glyphs (the sum of the optical bearings) shall be equal to the counter.
 To find the correct spacing for the glyphs is a hard piece of work.
 * **Bearings** as indication for spacing of round characters.

+The right part of the figure shows a bold `o` with the pointed contour of the regular `o` on top of it.
+You can see, that the vertical strokes grow in width while the hairline nearly stays the same.
+The glyph emboldens especially at the outer part and becomes wider.
+But the strokes also gain width on the inner side of the character whereby the counter shrinks.
+Both, the increased stroke thickness and the shrink of the counters result in a heavier font weight.

 Derived letters: `e, c`, and round parts of `b, d, p, q, g, ...`. **Please note:** *Derived* does not simply mean *copy & paste*.
 When it comes to the round parts of glyphs you will always have to modify and improve form, weight and bearings.